bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-02-07-newsletter.md

   give blocks it produced a more accurate time.
 However, adjusted time has also led to problems in the past and does not provide meaningful benefits to nodes on the current network.
 See [Newsletter
-  #284][news284 adjtime] for previous coverage of this PR.
+  #284][news284 adjtime] for previous coverage of this PR. {% assign timestamp="1:07:23" %}

 - [Bitcoin Core #29347][] enables [v2 P2P transport][topic v2 p2p
   transport] by default.
-New connections between two peers that both support the v2 protocol will use encryption.
+New connections between two peers that both support the v2 protocol will use encryption. {% assign timestamp="1:10:03" %}

-- [Core Lightning #6985][] adds options to `hsmtool` that allow it to return the private keys for the onchain wallet in a way that allows those keys to be imported into another wallet.
+- [Core Lightning #6985][] adds options to `hsmtool` that allow it to return the private keys for the onchain wallet in a way that allows those keys to be imported into another wallet. {% assign timestamp="1:10:45" %}

 - [Core Lightning #6904][] makes various updates to CLN's connection and gossip management code.
 A user-visible change is the addition of fields that indicate when a peer last had a stable connection to the local node for at least a minute.
-This can allow removing peers with unstable connections.
+This can allow removing peers with unstable connections. {% assign timestamp="1:12:54" %}

 - [Core Lightning #7022][] removes `lnprototest` from Core Lightning's testing infrastructure.
-See [Newsletter #145][news145 lnproto] for our description of them being added.
+See [Newsletter #145][news145 lnproto] for our description of them being added. {% assign timestamp="1:14:53" %}

 - [Core Lightning #6936][] adds infrastructure to assist with deprecating CLN features.
 Features are now deprecated in code using